-Shove your Jimi Hendrix loving grandpa out the window, Gen Z. Pop is the new Rock.
+Embrace the winds of poptimism and shove your Rolling Stones-loving grandpa out the window, Gen Z. Pop is on top.

-Everyone has heard the age-old trope that pop music is “trash” or “garbage” at some point in their lives, whether that was referring to The Beatles or Taylor Swift.
-That line of thinking often stems from the ideology of rockism, the principles that suppose Rock music is a superior musical genre.
-While this way of thinking has been Teflon for decades, over the last few years, it has dramatically fallen from universality.
+Everyone has heard the age-old trope that pop music is “trash” or “garbage” at some point in their lives, whether that was referring to The Beatles or Lady Gaga.
+That line of thinking often stems from the ideology of rockism, the principles that suppose Rock music is a (or the) superior musical genre.
+While this way of thinking has been Teflon for decades, it has dramatically fallen from universality over the last several years.
 In its wake, with a rush of minority voices into the fold, comes Poptimism.

-Poptimism first began to be viewed as legitimate after the publication of Kelefa Sanneh’s article in The New York Times, “The Rap Against Rockism,” in 2004.
-In the piece, Sanneh blasted the standard-bearing of rockism, arguing that pop music is just as worthy of treating as a repository of ideas as rock music.
+In the years that followed, different pop and rock groups began rejecting the ideology of “rockism.”
+But it wasn’t until the publication of Kelefa Sanneh’s article in The New York Times, “The Rap Against Rockism” in 2004 that made Poptimism a legitimate, mainstream school of thought.
+Sanneh blasted the standard-bearing of rockism in the piece, arguing that pop music is just as worthy of treating as a repository of ideas as rock music.
 Why should we treat pop songs, which often have more ubiquity and longevity than the “best” rock songs, as being worthless?

-While Sanneh helped make the ideology mainstream, Poptimism’s first emergence goes back to around 2002, with the resurgence of Australian pop star Kylie Minogue to the global scene.
+While Sanneh helped make the ideology itself mainstream, Poptimism’s big break came around 2002, with the resurgence of Australian pop star Kylie Minogue to the global scene.
 Minogue was the quintessential pop diva, dominating music markets from the moment her debut single “the Locomotion” dropped in 1987 but shifted sounds with her self-titled LP in 1994.
 From there, she made a slight left turn for techno and house music before 1997’s Impossible Princess saw her embrace a far more experimental sound.
 As she slipped from prominence, almost intentionally, she subsequently gained indie cred, most notably after propelling Nick Cave & the Bad Seeds to their biggest hit ever with their duet “Where the Wild Roses Grow.”

-When Minogue returned to the world stage with her 2002 album Fever, she released one of the defining pop songs of the decade, and allegedly the catchiest song of all time,https://www.telegraph.co.uk/culture/music/10383260/I-Cant-Get-You-Out-of-My-Head-named-as-catchiest-tune.html “Can’t Get You Out Of My Head.”
+When Minogue returned to the world stage with her 2002 album Fever, she released one of the defining pop songs of the decade, and allegedly the catchiest song of all time, “Can’t Get You Out Of My Head.”
 The album became one of the first Pop records ever reviewed by the infamous Indie publication Pitchfork, who had devoted all of their attention at that point to exclusively reviewing indie and rock music.
-Even more notably, the album was given a favorable score of 7.6 out of 10.
+While the editors have since admitted this was conceived as an April Fool’s joke, notably, the album was given a favorable score of 7.6 out of 10.

 ‘Robyn’ is certainly an excellent record, but it still had plenty of indie rock influences that prevented its acclaim from fully embracing poptimism.
 The standout single “Be Mine!” originally started as a rock tune similar to the sound of The Knife before being coated in a glossy pop sheen.
 It wasn’t until Robyn’s follow-up record, the electropop Body Talk, that garnered critical acclaim unlike any Pop album before it.
 Robyn kept Klas Åhlund on board for the project and brought in former collaborator and the biggest pop songwriter of the millennium, Max Martin.

-Although Body Talk’s demos reveal that the songs were originally conceived with an indie rock sound, the album’s final sound is unabashedly pop, with sharp electronic productions on tracks like “You Should Know Better” and “Fembot.”
-The LP received overwhelming critical appraise, with an 86/100 on Metacritic and landed on decade-end lists for Pitchfork, Esquire, and Consequence of Sound to be one of the most acclaimed albums of the 2010s.According to the Album of the Year decade-end aggregate.
+Although Body Talk’s demos reveal that the songs were also originally conceived with an indie rock sound, the album’s final sound is unabashedly pop, with sharp electronic productions on tracks like “You Should Know Better” and “Fembot.”
+The LP received an overwhelming critical response, scoring an 86/100 on Metacritic, and landing on decade-end lists for Pitchfork, Esquire, and Consequence of Sound to become one of the most acclaimed albums of the 2010s.According to the Album of the Year’s decade-end aggregate.

-In Body Talk’s aftermath, Beyoncé‘s self-titled became one of the first albums by a Popstar ever to garner “Universal Acclaim” on Metacritic, amassing a score of 85 out of 100 in 2013.
-While it was more an R&B album than a straight pop one, it made critical acclaim for pop divas a new benchmark for success.
-Taylor Swift‘s 1989 in 2014 soon followed, and with Carly Rae Jepsen‘s E•mo•tion in 2015, pop was now being taken as seriously as any other genre.
+In Body Talk’s aftermath, Beyoncé‘s self-titled album became one of the first albums by a Popstar ever to garner “Universal Acclaim” on Metacritic, amassing a score of 85 out of 100 in 2013.
+While it was more of an R&B album than a straight pop one, it made critical acclaim for pop divas a new benchmark for success.
+Taylor Swift‘s synthpop masterpiece 1989 soon followed in 2014, and Carly Rae Jepsen‘s E•mo•tion trojan-horsed synthpop into Indie circles in 2015.
+Pop was now being taken as seriously as any other genre.